rgjha/MMMC/README.md

 4. `YMtype.py` - This code can be used to study Yang-Mills type models (with `D` matrices) with commutator potential.
 You can run an instance of N = 100 model for 10 time units for` D = 4` and `λ  = 1` by doing `python YMtype.py 0 1 100 10 4 1`

 Some other models like Yang-Mills with mass terms etc. are left for the interested reader.

+## Contact, Cite et al.

-Please send an email to raghav.govind.jha@gmail.com for bug reports and comments.
+Please write to raghav.govind.jha@gmail.com for bug reports and comments.
 If you find this repository useful, please consider citing the paper [[1]](#1) and give this repository a star!
 We paste the bibtex entry below for you to copy if needed.

 ```bibtex

 ```

+## About this work

+This work started when the author was invited to give set of lectures on some numerical topic at a summer conference organized at Rensselaer Polytechnic institute (RPI).
+The author decided to talk on "Numerical aspects of matrix models".
+After few months, the author noticed a new paper by Volodya Kazakov & Zechuan Zheng: https://arxiv.org/abs/2108.04830.
+They applied numerical bootstrap to an unsolved matrix model and claimed several digits of precision for the moment of matrices.
+Volodya gave a talk at Perimeter and after the talk, I pulled my lecture codes and studied this model and found very good agreement with their results.
+I showed this to Pedro Vieira and he suggested that it would be nice to check other results in that paper and then write an introduction giving all the codes which I used so that future bootstrappers could check their result readily if required.
+You can see the reference of this work in the talk starting at 1:05:36 by Kazakov, available here: https://www.youtube.com/watch?v=34z3xE11ycY&t=3936s&ab_channel=BootstrapCollaboration about two weeks before the paper was uploaded on arXiv.

 ## References
 <a id="1">[1]</a>
-Jha, R. G. (2021).
+R. G. Jha, Introduction to Monte Carlo for Matrix Models, arXiv:2111.02410

 Last updated:
-November 02, 2021
+November 04, 2021